Jethro-DeBurca/Jethro_DeBurca/README.md

 # Jethro_DeBurca
 About me:

-Hey there, my nameis Jethro De Burca.
+Hey there, my name is Jethro De Burca.

 I study Software engineering at WINTEC.
 I'm in my second year, and I'm really excited to start my career.